scottnonnenberg/blog/pages/posts/2013-03-17-12-things-i-learned-from-microsoft.md

 I started pushing my ideas individually or with key smaller and influential groups.
 I recruited influential folks to be part of my initiatives, usually finding dev and test reps to get a balanced perspective.
 I developed relationships with people even before there was an idea to push with them.
 And I won the battle before the meeting.

 I have to admit, though, I knew about this one for a long time before finally getting reliable with it.
 I cut corners when I felt like I didn't have enough time.
-And that brings us to the next lesson…
+And that brings us to the next lesson...

 ### 10. How to manage email and personal productivity